NoroffFEU/development-platforms/vs-code-case-study.md

 * Gitlab
 and many more!

-But let's focus with two alternatives ( **Atom and Webstorm**) and compare those two with then vscode.
+But let's focus with two alternatives ( **Atom and Webstorm**) and compare those two with the vscode.

 ### What is the difference between VS Code and Atom?